Skip to main content

 There is no universal maximum supported by the evidence here.
 A practical approach is to set a defined stop rule and avoid random repeated retries, since uncontrolled retrying can hurt outcomes.

-This grounding pack does not provide rail-switch rules.
-What it does support is using a defined retry strategy instead of random retries, and stopping attempts that are unlikely to recover.
+Use a defined retry strategy instead of random retries, and stop attempts that are unlikely to recover.

 Start with Payment Retry Success Rate, which measures the percentage of failed attempts recovered through retries.
 Then compare before-and-after trends to confirm the strategy is improving recovery, not just increasing retry volume.